GetSale/WordPress/getsale-popup-tool/readme.txt

 == Upgrade Notice ==
 = 1.0.2 =
- - Added error handling "Call to undefined function curl_init()"
+ * Added error handling "Call to undefined function curl_init()".
+ * Added settings page in the admin sidebar.
+ * Improved compatibility with other plugins.

 = 1.0.1 =
 * Added translations: